 Here is a simple example to understand this better.

 When you are filing the belated return, the procedure is same as if you file the return on or before the due date.
-You need to select ITR form applicable to you and fill the form in the same manner as if you are filing the return on time and Choose the assessment year for which you are filing the belated return for eg if you are filing the return for F.Y 2015-16 select 2016-17 as assessment year.
+You need to select ITR form applicable to you and fill the form in the same manner as if you are filing the return on time and choose the assessment year for which you are filing the belated return for eg if you are filing the return for F.Y 2017-18 select 2018-19 as assessment year

-It is always advisable that return should be filed on or before the due date and taxes due should be paid on time otherwise it will have the following consequences:
+It is always advisable that return should be filed on or before the due date.
+Taxes due should be paid on time, otherwise it will have the following consequences:

-Losses incurred (other than house property loss) are not allowed to be carried forward to subsequent years to be set off against the future gains in case where return has not been filed within the due date.
+Losses incurred (other than house property loss) are not allowed to be carried forward to subsequent years to be set off against the future gains, where return has not been filed within the due date.

 One must pay taxes and file the return on or before the due date.
 And in case one is unable to file the return, at least taxes if any should be paid within due date.
-If all taxes are paid, penal interest will not be levied.
-However other drawbacks such as non carry forward of losses will be applicable.
+If all taxes are paid, interest will not be levied.
+However, other drawbacks such as non carry forward of losses etc. will be applicable.